EMERGING MARKETS-FX hits 2-month low, stocks slammed by Chinese tech crackdown

 “The signalling of a potential easing in the RRR shows that policymakers are concerned with ensuring sufficient liquidity reaches the economy,” said Sacha Tihanyi, head of emerging markets strategy at TD Securities.

-Spiking cases of the Delta variant of the coronavirus across the globe have also soured sentiment over a recovery, hurting emerging markets in recent weeks.
+“We would interpret today’s headlines as not suggesting substantial further monetary easing as the economy moderates, but targeted support for the more vulnerable sectors.”

-Didi’s shares tumbled nearly 7% in U.S. premarket trade, with the company having shed about $16 billion in market capitalisation this week.
+Spiking cases of the delta variant of the coronavirus across the globe have also soured sentiment over a recovery.
+Emerging markets have been on a downturn in recent weeks due to waning risk appetite.

-Tencent and Alibaba Group, the second and third largest EM stocks, and Chinese major Baidu Inc , fell between 3.7% and 4.6%.
+Tencent and Alibaba Group, which are the second and third largest emerging market stocks, sank more than 4% each, while Hong Kong shares of tech major Baidu Inc dropped 4.5%.

-South African stocks led declines in EMEA with a 2.1% drop.
-Shares of tech firm Naspers Ltd, which holds a sizeable stake in Tencent, fell 2.8%.
+EMEA stocks also retreated, with South African stocks leading declines with a 1.5% drop.
+Shares of tech firm Naspers Ltd, which holds a sizeable stake in Tencent, fell 2.5%.

-In central Europe, Poland’s zloty fell 0.3% to the euro ahead of a central bank meeting later in the day.
-The bank is widely expected to hold interest rates slightly above zero.
+In central Europe, Poland’s zloty fell 0.2% to the euro ahead of a central bank meeting later in the day.
+The bank is widely expected to hold interest rates slightly above zero, in contrast to its peers in Hungary and the Czech Republic, who recently began hiking rates.

 Losses in Hungary’s forint were muted after stronger-than-expected inflation furthered the case for tighter monetary policy.